BollineniRohith123/Marshalats/API_DOCUMENTATION.md

 ---

-## 17. Reminders
+## 16. Reminders

 ### POST /api/reminders/class
-**Description**: Triggers class reminders for all students enrolled in a specific course.
+**Description**: Triggers class reminders for all students enrolled in a specific course/branch.
 In a real-world application, this would be called by a scheduled job (e.g., daily).
 **Access**: Super Admin, Coach Admin
 **Request Body**:
 ```json